itsumura-h/nim-basolato/documents/en/env.md

 1. Move required values that should fail at startup, such as `SECRET_KEY` and `DB_URL`
 2. Replace direct `getEnv(...)` calls with imports from the config env module
 3. Add typed parsers only where the value domain is constrained
+4. Centralize requiredness with `APP_ENV × SERVICE_ENV`
-4. Keep optional defaults only when the default is genuinely safe
+5. Keep optional defaults only when the default is genuinely safe